How Hard Is the MCAT? Everything You Need to Know

 Psychological, Social, and Biological Foundations of Behaviour

-The Psychological, Social, and Biological Foundations of Behavior section of the MCAT is a comprehensive examination of the multifaceted factors that influence human behavior and mental processes.
+The Psychological, Social, and Biological Foundations of Behavior section of the MCAT comprehensively examines the various factors that influence human behavior and mental processes.

 This section delves into the intricate interplay between biology, psychology, and sociology to assess aspiring medical students' understanding of the complex underpinnings of human health and well-being.
 It explores topics such as the nervous system, cognition, social behavior, cultural influences, and their connections to health and disease.